Education in India: Midday Meal Scheme

 The Midday Meal Scheme is a school meal programme of the Government of India designed to improve the nutritional status of school-age children nationwide, by supplying free lunches on working days for children in primary and upper primary classes in government, government aided, local body, Education Guarantee Scheme, and alternative innovative education centres, Madarsa and Maqtabs supported under Sarva Shiksha Abhiyan, and National Child Labour Project schools run by the ministry of labour.
 Serving 120,000,000 children in over 1,265,000 schools and Education Guarantee Scheme centres, it is one of the largest in the world.

 With the twin objectives of improving health and education of the poor children, India has embarked upon an ambitious scheme of providing mid day meals (MDM) in the government and government-assisted primary schools.
 The administrative and logistical responsibilities of this scheme are enormous, and, therefore, offering food stamps or income transfer to targeted recipients is considered as an alternative.

 In a welcome move, Government of India made special allocations for Midday Meal Scheme during nationwide lockdown and school closure period of COVID-19 to continue nutrition delivery to children.
 However, many experts have differing opinions on ground level implementation of MDM amid pandemic and its actual benefit delivered to school children.

 Teacher Training

 In addition, NUEPA (National University of Educational Planning and Administration) and NCTE (National Council for Teacher Education) are responsible for the management of the education system and teacher accreditation.

-Levels of schooling

-Pre-primary education

-The pre-primary stage is the foundation of children's knowledge, skills and behaviour.
-On completion of pre-primary education, the children are sent to the primary stage but pre-primary education in India is not a fundamental right.
-In rural India, pre-primary schools are rarely available in small villages.
-But in cities and big towns, there are many established players in the pre-primary education sector.
-The demand for the preschools is growing considerably in the smaller towns and cities but still, only 1% of the population under age 6 is enrolled in preschool education.